hariharan-devarajan/brahma/README.md

 ## Auto Interface Code Generation

-This Python script generates interface and implementation files for specific libraries (currently only HDF5) used with the Brahma framework.
+This Python script generates interface and implementation files for specific libraries (currently MPI-IO and HDF5) used with the Brahma framework.

 Enable auto-generation during the build process: